How to Transfer Money from the UK to Ireland

 Transferring money with a bank

-This is the traditional option.
-You can send an international wire transfer from one bank to another through the Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.
+The more traditional option, you can send an international wire transfer from one bank to another through the Society for Worldwide Interbank Financial Telecommunication (SWIFT) network.

-The SWIFT network comprises more than 10,000 banks in 200+ countries, so it’s certainly wide-ranging.
+The SWIFT network currently comprises more than 11,000 banks in 200+ countries, so it’s certainly wide-ranging.

-Unless the sender and recipient banks have a strong relationship with one another, there can be up to three intermediary banks involved – which is a lot.
+Unless the sender and recipient banks have a strong relationship with one another, there can be up to three intermediary banks involved.
+However, this can often be an expensive choice.

-There’s more info on fees further down the page.
+Keep your eyes peeled…there’s more on fees further down the page.

 Transferring money with a P2P currency exchange platform

-In the past decade, the arrival of internet-based peer-to-peer foreign currency exchange platforms has radically changed the market.
+In the past decade, the arrival of internet-based, peer-to-peer foreign currency exchange platforms, has radically changed the market.
+These services are called “peer-to-peer” because they match you with someone else around the world.

-These platforms are generally much cheaper than the services offered by banks, mainly because they use the real, mid-market exchange rate, and charge very low fees.
+Generally much cheaper than the services offered by banks, these use the real, mid-market exchange rate, and charge very low fees.

 Importantly, these companies also offer a strong level of security.
 Every responsible P2P platform operating in the UK is authorised and regulated by the Financial Conduct Authority (FCA).